 Intrada has released the score to "TheSpy Who Came In From The Cold" (1965) by Sol Kaplan on their Special Collection label.
 It includes a new mastering of the original score album as well as the actual soundtrack music from the film!

 "Underworld" by the Red Guest Syndicate, originally released in '66 (I think) is coming out on CD from Harkit.
 A nice collection of the usual spy themes and a couple of originals.

-Beat Records has the first spy release of 2014 on it's way with the soundtrack to "Agguato Sul Bosforo" (1969) (aka Colpo Grosso A Porto Said) by Stelvio Cipriani.
+Beat Records are GO! releasing a string of Euro-Spy soundtracks lately.
+The most recent is the score to "Agguato Sul Bosforo" (1969) (aka Colpo Grosso A Porto Said) by Stelvio Cipriani.
+Followed by...